 Figure 5 shows the running times for the architectural picture with the same settings.
-In theory, the gain from space downsampling should be twice the one from range downsampling since S is two-dimensional and R one-dimensional.
+In theory, the gain from space downsampling should be twice the one from range downsampling since S is twodimensional and \mathcal{R} one-dimensional.
 In practice, the nonlinearities and caching issues induce minor deviations.
 Combining this plot with the PSNR plot (in gray under the running times) allows for selecting the best sampling parameters for a given error tolerance or a given time budget.
-As a simple guideline, using sampling steps equal to $\sigma_s$ and $\sigma_r$ produces results without visual difference with the exact computation (see Figure 12).
+As a simple guideline, using sampling steps equal to σ_s and σ_r produces results without visual difference with the exact computation (see Figure 12).
 Our scheme achieves a dramatic speed-up since direct computation of Equation (1) lasts several tens of minutes (varying with the actual implementation).
 Our approximation requires one second.

-Effect of the Kernel Size An important aspect of our approximation is visible on Figure 6-right.
+Effect of the Kernel Size An important aspect of our approximation is visible on Figure 6 on the following page-right.
 Our technique runs faster with larger kernels.
-Indeed, when $\sigma$ increases, keeping the level of approximation constant (the ratio $\frac{s}{\sigma}$ is fixed) allows for a more important downsampling, that is, larger sampling steps s.
-The rationale of this behavior is that the more the image is smoothed, the more the high frequencies of $S \times R$ are attenuated, and the more we can afford to discard them without incurring visible differences.
+Indeed, when σ increases, keeping the level of approximation constant (the ratio $\frac{s}{\sigma}$ is fixed) allows for a more important downsampling, that is, larger sampling steps s.
+The rationale of this behavior is that the more the image is smoothed, the more the high frequencies of $S \times \mathcal{R}$ are attenuated, and the more we can afford to discard them without incurring visible differences.